CJ McCollum: 2018–2022: Conference Finals and last years in Portland

 Across 70 games, starting in all of them, McCollum would average 21 points, 4 rebounds, and 3 assists for the season.
 On November 6, 2018, McCollum scored 40 points during a 118–103 win over the Milwaukee Bucks.
 On December 12, he matched his season high with 40 points during a 92–83 loss to the Memphis Grizzlies.
 On December 23, in a game against the Warriors, McCollum moved past Damon Stoudamire (717) into fifth on the Blazers' career list for 3-pointers.
 On December 30, he broke out of a six-game funk by hitting 13 of 18 shots in a 35-point performance as the Trail Blazers defeated the Philadelphia 76ers 129–95.
 On January 22, he scored 31 points and made seven 3-pointers in a 123–114 loss to the Oklahoma City Thunder, thus passing Nicolas Batum (751) for fourth on the franchise's all-time 3-pointers list.
 On January 26, he recorded his first career triple-double with 28 points, 10 assists, and 10 rebounds in a 120–111 win over the Atlanta Hawks.
 On March 1, he scored 35 points and matched a career best by making seven 3-pointers in a 119–117 loss to the Toronto Raptors.
 McCollum missed 10 games over late March and early April with a left knee injury.
 In Game 3 of the Trail Blazers' second-round playoff series against the Denver Nuggets, McCollum matched his career playoff high with 41 points during a 140–137 win in quadruple-overtime.
 In Game 6, he scored 30 points in a 119–108 win, helping the Blazers tie the series against the Nuggets at 3–3.
 In the deciding Game 7, he scored a game-high 37 points in a 100–96 win, including the game-sealing step back jumper with 15 seconds remaining, to help the Blazers advance to the Western Conference Finals for the first time since 2000.
 Portland went on to lose the conference finals in a four-game sweep to the Warriors.
+Following the season, McCollum signed a three-year, $100 million extension through the 2023–24 season.